 In schools and nurseries, our music-making gives very young children the chance to experience the joy and fun of orchestras for the first time.
 It opens a path to performing, fires their creativity, and boosts their learning.
 Our family concerts create shared, interactive experiences across generations, often created with leading theatre and film companies.
 In hospitals, our music-making aids the healing process and is an invaluable creative outlet for young people with severe, life-limiting or psychiatric conditions.
 With older people, Holocaust survivors and those who are facing bereavement, our music-making helps to keep memories alive and minds active.

 As this approach grows, we will continue to ask questions of ourselves, ensuring that we remain at the forefront of best practice – both in attracting audiences and in schools, hospitals and care homes.
 We will partner with leading research institutions to ask us challenging questions, and provide the hard evidence of the benefits of our activity.

 Each and every one of our musicians is a catalyst and driver of our approach, and are unusually committed to using music as a means of transforming people and communities.
-With our Creative Director and first violinist Alexandra Wood, and Principal Conductor Michael Collins, they conceive and deliver imaginative performances and projects with our Associate Artists, who come to CLS to achieve ambitions they could not realise elsewhere.
+With our Creative Director and first violinist Alexandra Wood, they conceive and deliver imaginative performances and projects with our Associate Artists, who come to CLS to achieve ambitions they could not realise elsewhere.